 December 2008.
 I just found out I was pregnant with our first child.
 It was a surprise.
 A beautiful surprise.
 My husband and I were both excited.
 But I felt also nervous at the same time.
 Will I be a good parent?
 Will I know how to best take care of my baby?
-So, I started to plan, reading books about birth and breastfeeding, buying baby clothing and baby gears and of course, taking a prenatal class with my husband.
+So, I started to plan, reading books about birth and breastfeeding.
+I bought baby clothing and baby gears and of course, I took a prenatal class with my husband.
 I did everything in my knowledge to get ready for the arrival of our son.
 But one thing I did not pay much attention to is educating myself about postpartum mental health.
-The prenatal workshop facilitator did cover the subject talking about baby blues and depression but there was not a lot of time spent on it.
+The prenatal workshop facilitator covered the subject of baby blues and postpartum depression.
+Unfortunately there was not a lot of time spent on it.
 And I told myself that I would probably not be affected by a mental health issue in the postpartum period.
 Not me, with all the preparation I was doing.
 Was I wrong!

-One month after the birth of our son, in October 2009, I was admitted to hospital experiencing a severe postpartum mood and anxiety disorder.
+One month after the birth of our son, in October 2009, I was admitted to hospital.
+I was experiencing a severe postpartum mood and anxiety disorder.
 I had no clue what was happening to me.
-I spent a week in the hospital and after the visit of a great psychiatrist, I received the diagnosis of bipolar disorder of postpartum onset with psychotic features.
-This was a totally unexpected diagnosis.
-I had no symptoms prior to birth and no history of mental illness in my family.
+I spent a week in the hospital.
+After the visit of a great psychiatrist, I received the diagnosis of bipolar disorder of postpartum onset with psychotic features.
+This was totally unexpected.
+I had no symptoms before birth and no history of mental illness in my family.
 What a shock!
 But with the help of my psychiatrist, my husband and close family, I was able to recover and feel like myself again.

-I’ll never forget the days after I received my medication for the first time, when that little pill I was swallowing started to calm my ill brain: a passion was born in me.
+I’ll never forget the days after I received my medication for the first time.
+When that little pill I was swallowing started to calm my ill brain, a passion was born in me.
 I then knew deep down in my heart, that one day I would use my hard experience to help other parents.
-I would tell my story, share the knowledge I would gain about postpartum mood and anxiety disorders and find a way to educate and support them if they would go through such a challenge.
+I would tell my story.
+I would share the knowledge I would gain about postpartum mood and anxiety disorders.
+I promised to myself to find a way to educate and support parents if they would go through such a challenge.

-I started a blog sharing my experience and information about postpartum mood and anxiety disorders.
+A few years after my recovery, I started a blog to share my experience.
+I included information about postpartum mood and anxiety disorders that I was learning.
 I also wrote a book about my postpartum story.
 But there was still a voice inside of me telling me I could do more for families in the postpartum period.
-Then I found out about what a postpartum doula is and the wonderful support I could offer to parents with a new baby, facilitating their transition into parenthood.
-So, I decided to enroll in the certification process to become a postpartum doula in 2016.
-Two years after, I left my career of almost 20 years in education to become a full-time postpartum doula.
+In 2018, I completed a postpartum doula certification process.
+That same year, I left my career of almost 20 years in education to work full time as a postpartum consultant/doula.

 A little bit more about myself:

 I am a mother of two kids.
-I speak French and English fluently.
+I speak French and English.
 I love reading, writing, camping, creating videos on my YouTube channel and taking pictures.
-I am also continuously educating myself about perinatal mental health in order to share my knowledge with my clients and other parents.
+I keep on educating myself about perinatal mental health and the postpartum period.
+All that to better serve my clients.
 I am appreciated for my kindness, compassion and caring listening skills.

 Doula Canada – Postpartum doula (2018)